 - Comments Off on 10 DAY RESIDENTIAL ALCOHOL REHAB CENTERS

 Getting one DUI may be a matter of bad luck.
 However, getting two DUIs within five years of each other may be a symptom of a bigger problem.

 The idea is great.
-It saves the taxpayers the expense of housing and feeding a person for 10 days in our local jail.
-More importantly, as a society we want to encourage people with addiction issues to get help for their problem.
-The question is, does 10 days of residential alcohol rehab treatment do any good?
+It saves the taxpayers the expense of housing and feeding a person for ten days in our local jail.
+More importantly, as a society, we want to encourage people with addiction issues to get help for their problems.
+The question is, do ten days of residential alcohol rehab treatment do any good?

-For a person struggling with alcohol addiction it is not reasonably expected that they be cured in 10 days.
+For a person struggling with alcohol addiction, it is not reasonably expected that they are cured in 10 days.
 The standard for residential alcohol rehab treatment is 28 days.
-And anyone who has been through the process knows that is just the start.
-But 10 days does have a value.
+And anyone who has been through the process knows that it is just the start.
+But ten days does have a value.
 It may be a start, an introduction to sobriety.
-It may be an awakening to the problem and a first step in a 12 step program.
+It may be an awakening to the problem and the first step in a 12-step program.

-According to Robin Piper and Turning Point Residential Rehab Center of Tampa, the clinical aim is “at a recognition of the impact of alcohol on a person’s life.”
-When a person is looking at doing 10 days in jail, there is some pressure and it may be the point where things begin to change.
-There have been people that come to Turning Point just to satisfy the legal requirements of the court but the program then became a gateway to more treatment.
+According to Robin Piper and Turning Point Residential Rehab Center of Tampa, the clinical aim is “a recognition of the impact of alcohol on a person’s life.”
+When a person is looking at doing ten days in jail, there is some pressure, and it may be the point where things begin to change.
+There have been people that come to Turning Point just to satisfy the legal requirements of the court, but the program then became a gateway to more treatment.

-Bruce Denson is a DUI Attorney in Tampa Bay working with clients on a wide variety of addiction issues and the effect on their life and impact on others.
+Bruce Denson is a DUI Attorney in Tampa Bay, working with clients on a wide variety of addiction issues and their effect on their life and impact on others.
 We handle DUI cases with an eye toward long-term solutions.